droosenb/portfolio/embedded-esp32/README.md

 ## i2c Drivers

-Another of my major contributions was the writing of various i2c drivers.
-These drivers allow for the support of additional audio development platforms and functionality.
+I have also contributed various i2c drivers to the Faust architectures.
+There are many ESP32 development boards which are useful platforms for audio development, but each includes different i2c devices.
+Some are critical, such as i2s/i2c audio codecs, some are helpful or interesting, such as sensors.
+These drivers support of additional audio development platforms and functionality.

 I worked to write a es8388 driver, which allows the support of the [LyraT](https://www.mouser.com/ProductDetail/Espressif-Systems/ESP32-LyraT?qs=MLItCLRbWsxPzPCja546ZA%3D%3D) within the Faust architectures, an audio development board designed by [espressif](https://www.mouser.com/manufacturer/espressif/).
-The current implementation can be found [here](https://github.com/grame-cncm/faust/tree/master-dev/architecture/esp32/drivers).

 I also developed a driver for the MPU9250, an accelerometer found on the [TTGO-Taudio](https://github.com/LilyGO/TTGO-TAudio), another audio development board.
-This code has been implementaed as part of the [Gramophone project](https://www.amstramgrame.fr/) (link in French).
+This code has been implemented as part of the [Gramophone project](https://www.amstramgrame.fr/) (link in French).
 The project seeks to introduce DSP programming to young-adults in primary school.

+Current implementations of both can be found [here](https://github.com/grame-cncm/faust/tree/master-dev/architecture/esp32/drivers), as part of the Faust architectures.